yoyo930021/flutter_compositions/docs/en/internals/design-trade-offs.md

 Flutter Compositions prioritises developer ergonomics and fine-grained updates.
 These choices come with deliberate trade-offs.

-> This is a condensed summary.
-For the detailed Traditional Chinese article, see `/internals/design-trade-offs.md`.

 ## Familiar API vs. Flutter Conventions

 - **Pro:** Developers coming from Vue or React Hooks feel at home with `setup()`, `ref`, `computed`, and lifecycle hooks.